The Missing Semester of Your CS Education

 Every program has three standard streams: stdin, stdout, and stderr.

-• stdout is the standard output stream.
+stdinis the standard input stream.
+Default is the keyboard.stdoutis the standard output stream.
+Default is the terminal.stderris the standard error stream.
 Default is the terminal.

 Shell allows you to redirect these streams: